 Is It OK to Load Unsafe Scripts in Chrome?

-If you trust the content and wish to load unsafe scripts then you can.
+If you trust the content and wish to load unsafe scripts in chrome then you can.
 However, I’d refrain from accessing any website that deals with money or collects personal information.

-Hit on Load unsafe script and Chrome will refresh the page and load blocking content which includes any insecure content.
-But Chrome will continue displaying the address bar crossed out in red: indicating insecure content.
+Hit on Load unsafe script and Chrome will refresh the page and allow blocked elements that include any insecure content.
+But Chrome will continue displaying the address bar crossed out in red: indicating an insecure connection.

 Fix the Unauthenticated Sources on Your Site?

-If you are an owner of the site and wish to fix the error then below are a few of the solutions.
+If you are an owner or developer of the site and wish to fix the error then below are a few of the solutions.

-- Fix it immediately to keep your site safe and hacker free
+- Fix any issues immediately to keep your site safe and hacker free.

 - Strictly avoid hosting low-quality third-party ads or scripts.
-Also, do not use any nulled scripts available online
+Also, do not use any nulled scripts or templates available online.

 Is your website or blog SSL secured?